PatternAgents/Beacons4Bees/README.md

 where "/37.786971/-122.399677" is the lattitude and longitude of the hive location.

-The URL will need to be "shortened" using a shortening service like https://bit.ly or others.
+That URL will need to be "shortened" using a shortening service like https://bit.ly or others.

 You can also use Git.Io to shorten your URL :